Lakhaon Poul Srei (Female Masked Theatre)

 Lakhaon Poul Srei is the female version of Lakhaon Khaol (classical male masked theater), which literally translates as 'female narration'.
 Both forms combine classical theater and dance and are accompanied by the traditional pin peat orchestra.
 Unlike Lakhaon Khaol, which uses a separate group of narrators, Lakhaon Poul Srei dancers take turns narrating while other members continue to dance.
 The dancers often lift their masks and narrate directly to the audience.

-Cambodian dance (Khmer: "Robam") is divided into royal court classical dance, folk dance, and contemporary dance.
+Cambodian dance (Khmer: "Robam") is divided into royal court classical dance, folk dance, and social/popular/contemporary dance.

 Khmer classical dance, also known as "Robam Preah Reach Trop," is Cambodia's main performing art form.
 It is a visually stunning dance style that originated in the royal courts.